andre-st/goodreads-toolbox/likeminded.md

 ## Observations and limitations

 **Latest version:**
-- loading data could take a month given too many books  &rArr;  prefer a separate _"best-of"_ shelf over _"All"_ or _"Read"_:
+- loading data could take a month given too many books
+- prefer loading from a separate _"best-of"_ shelf over _"All"_ or _"Read"_:
-	- with _100_ good but rare books: the more popular your literature, the longer the program's runtime and the more questionable or generic the final members list: who would you expect by adding Harry Potter (500 million sales)?
+	- with _100_ good but rare books
+	  (the more popular your literature, the longer the program's runtime and the more generic the final members list: Who would you expect by adding Harry Potter (500 million sales)?
+	  Also, too many unseen reviewers would render the result questionable)
 	- quickly add books via Goodreads' [batch edit](https://2.bp.blogspot.com/-MBcqYj2mK_I/UsyW06AX43I/AAAAAAAAEdE/5V5z2_XJaCI/s1600/Step+1&2.jpg) mode
 	- alternatively specify multiple smaller shelves via `--shelf` parameter
 - make sure you have some _Gigabytes_ of free diskspace in `/tmp/`: